Policy Relevant Treatment Effects with Multidimensional Unobserved Heterogeneity: Model Setup and Targeting Parameters

-Assumption \ref{assumption_DGP} (i) implies that the treatment endogeneity arises from the unobserved heterogeneity $V$.
-Consequently, given $({V},X)$, the treatment $D$ and instruments $Z_0$ become mean independent of the potential outcomes.
-Condition (ii) is a regularity condition, introducing a normalization to the distribution of $V$.\footnote{ If $V$ conditional on $Z$ is continuously distributed, we can always normalize its conditional distribution to a uniform distribution. } The known dimension of $V$ can be relaxed so that its assumed dimension is the same as or larger than its true dimension.
-In Section \ref{section:examples_assn1}, we offer some examples of unobservable heterogeneity and discuss its dimension in each case.
+\begin{assumption} ~ There is a random vector $V$ with the following two properties: \begin{itemize} \item[(i)] $\mathbb{E}[Y_d\mid D,Z,{V}]={\mathbb{E}}[Y_d\mid X,{V}]$ and $\mathbb{E}[{\mathbb{E}}[Y_d\mid X,{V}]^2]<\infty$ for each $d=0,1$. \item[(ii)] Conditional on $Z$, $V$ is uniformly distributed on $\mathcal{V}=[0,1]^{K}$ for a known constant $K$. \end{itemize} \end{assumption} Assumption \ref{assumption_DGP} (i) implies that the treatment endogeneity arises from the unobserved heterogeneity $V$.
+Consequently, given $(X,{V})$, the treatment and instruments become mean-independent of the potential outcomes.
+Condition (ii) assumes that the unobserved heterogeneity $V$ is independent of $Z$, and it also introduces a standard normalization to the distribution of $V$.\footnote{ If $V$ is independent of $Z_0$ given $X$ and is continuously distributed given $X$, we can always normalize its distribution to a uniform distribution.} This assumption is weaker than the one imposed in \cite{mogstad/santos/torgovitsky:2017}.
+We allow $V$ to be multidimensional (including $K=1$ as a special case), whereas \cite{mogstad/santos/torgovitsky:2017} assume $V$ to be one-dimensional.\footnote{Note that the researcher may not know the smallest value of $K$ for which Assumption \ref{assumption_DGP} holds, but may know its upper bound.
+We can use this upper bound as $K$ in Assumption \ref{assumption_DGP}.
+For example, if Assumption \ref{assumption_DGP} holds with $K=1$, then it holds with $K=2$.}

+Let $F$ denote the cumulative distribution function.
+The following lemma shows conditions under which Assumption \ref{assumption_DGP} holds with $K=2$.